-Figure 3 shows the results of PIXE, RBS, and IL, all performed during irradiation with 2 MeV protons in a region between the two electrodes as well as an I-V curve (Figure 3d) which was acquired before the irradiation.
+Figure 3 shows the results of PIXE, RBS, and IL, all performed during irradiation with 2 MeV protons in a region between the two electrodes as well as an $\mathit{I-V}$ curve (Figure 3d) which was acquired before the irradiation.
 The PIXE spectrum in Figure 3a) shows the presence of Ga together with a small Cr and Fe contamination.
-The spectrum deconvolution and quantitative analysis was performed with the GUPIXWIN software code,[24] giving for Cr and Fe the amounts of 55 ± 11 and 300 ± 15 $\mu$ g g-1, respectively.
+The spectrum deconvolution and quantitative analysis was performed with the GUPIXWIN software code, [24] giving for Cr and Fe the amounts of 55 ± 11 and $300 \pm 15 \, \mu g \, g^{-1}$, respectively.

-Figure 3b) shows the obtained RBS spectrum, where the barriers of Ga and O from $\beta$ -Ga2O3 and the Si from the substrate, are clearly seen.
-The individual contributions of Ga, O, and Si fitted using the software DAN32[25] are also presented in the same figure.
-The fit of the RBS spectrum presented in the same figure (red line) is consistent with stoichiometric $\beta$ -Ga2O3 and indicates that the thickness of the used flake is about 4.8 μm.
+Figure 3b) shows the obtained RBS spectrum, where the barriers of Ga and O from β -Ga2O3 and the Si from the substrate, are clearly seen.
+The individual contributions of Ga, O, and Si fitted using the software DAN32^[25] are also presented in the same figure.
+The fit of the RBS spectrum presented in the same figure (red line) is consistent with stoichiometric $\beta\text{-}Ga_2O_3$ and indicates that the thickness of the used flake is about 4.8 μm .
 For MeV protons the differential backscattering cross-section (especially for light elements) is no longer defined by the simple Rutherford cross-section.
 In particular for Si, a strong variation in the cross- section (resonance) can be observed at the incident proton energy of 1650 keV that leads to the observed Si contribution to the spectrum.
 The RBS signal acquired during each measurement is of particular importance since it allows determining the total charge used for each measurement and to correct/normalize the IL intensity when fluctuations in the beam current occur during the irradiation time.
 Figure 3c) shows the IL spectrum acquired during the first 20 s of irradiation.
-This
+This spectrum is characterized by a broad band, spreading from the UV (300 nm) to the blue/green (500 nm) spectral region.
+This band is frequently attributed to an overlap of different recombination processes involving free electrons, self-trapped excitons, donor-acceptor pair recombination, and specific impurities.
+[26-29] The maximum of the emission is located in the UV at 367 nm (3.378 eV).
+According to Binet and Gourier, [26] this suggests that most of the emission in our samples are caused by the recombination of self-trapped excitons.
+[26,27]

-Figure 2. a) Schematic of the device with a metal-semiconductor-metal structure. b) Microscopy image of the device consisting of two indium contacts and a flake of $Ga_2O_3$ .
+Figure 2. a) Schematic of the device with a metal-semiconductor-metal structure. b) Microscopy image of the device consisting of two indium contacts and a flake of Ga_2O_3 .

 Figure 3.
-Experimental results acquired at room temperature on $\approx$ 5 μm thick β-Ga2O3 flake using the different characterization techniques: (a) PIXE, (b) RBS, (c) ionoluminescence, and (d) I-V sweep.
+Experimental results acquired at room temperature on \approx 5 μm thick β-Ga2O3 flake using the different characterization techniques: (a) PIXE, (b) RBS, (c) ionoluminescence, and (d) I-V sweep.